jacobhepkema/scover/README.md

 There is a way to find out how far into training the network is, but it is not entirely straightforward:
 Open up a second terminal window and `cd` into the `scanem/work` directory.
-From there, you can `cd` into the directory starting with the code shown in front of the specific task (in this case, `62/3eb656`).
-Then, by running `tail .command.log` you might get an idea of how far along the training is.
+From there, you can `cd` into the directory starting with the code shown in front of the specific task (in this case, `62/3eb656`, so the directory will be something like `scanem/work/77/54aff7aae5e84c420b7aa267dfeb57`).
+Then, by running `tail .command.log` you can get an idea of how far along the training is.

 ---------------------------------------------------------------------------------------------------
 **Options**: